Eden Sassoon Says She Was ‘Trapped In An Edit’ On ‘Real Housewives Of Beverly Hills’

 As for why she is already announcing her exit from Real Housewives, Eden Sassoon told The Dirty she didn’t like how she was portrayed on the hot reality show.
 Eden also made it clear that it was her idea to quit the show.

-“In life, we get the opportunity to choose what makes us happy and pay it forward, Sassoon said.
+“In life, we get the opportunity to choose what makes us happy and pay it forward,” Sassoon said.

 “I was trapped in an edit the entire season.
 I’m a woman with such an extraordinary life and mission that my focus was becoming diluted by being part of RHOBH.”